-U.S. Federal tax reform commonly referred to as the Tax Cuts and Jobs Act, or TCJA, enacted many significant changes to the U.S. tax laws, the consequences of which have not yet been fully determined.
+The Tax Cuts and Jobs Act, or TCJA, enacted in 2017, resulted in a number of significant changes to U.S. tax laws, the consequences of which have not yet been fully determined.
 Changes in corporate tax rates, the realization of net deferred tax assets relating to our U.S. operations, the taxation of foreign earnings, and the deductibility of expenses contained in the TCJA or other tax reform legislation could have a material impact on the value of our deferred tax assets, could result in significant one-time charges in the current or future taxable years, and could increase our future U.S. tax expense.
 The foregoing items, as well as any future changes in tax laws, could have a material adverse effect on our business, cash flow, financial condition or results of operations.
-In addition, it is uncertain if and to what extent various states will conform to the newly enacted federal tax legislation.
-We continue to examine the impact that the TCJA may have on our business.
-The impact of this tax reform on us and on holders of our common stock is uncertain and could materially impact our financial results.
+In addition, it is uncertain if and to what extent various states will conform to the TCJA.